SheepTester/longer-tweets/_posts/2026-07-26-personal-projects.md

 As for people learning to code, what would I recommend?

 - If you haven't settled on CS yet, then don't do CS.
 I feel like software engineering has never been a role deserving of respect.
-It may pay well, but the industries it works in have always been questionable at best: data brokering, recommendation algorithms, defense, and data centers.[^my-job] If you started CS now, you'd end up biting the apple of vibe coding and be trapped in a career that's being eaten away by AI.
+It may pay well—too well—but the industries it works in have always been questionable at best: data brokering, recommendation algorithms, defense, and data centers.[^my-job] If you started CS now, you'd end up biting the apple of vibe coding and be trapped in a career that's being eaten away by AI.

   <!-- If you enjoy coding, you don't need a CS degree nor a SWE job. -->